It’s mid-January, almost a year into the coronavirus pandemic, and we are still waiting for the horror story that was 2020 to end.

-- Take action.
+Take action.
 Now that our calendars are clear from the distractions of the holidays, Orbe-Austin suggests we use this time to act.
 If you have dreams of starting a business, this is when you can research what it will take to get it off the ground.
-Taking safe actions inspires us “embrace waiting so we are able to reframe, recharge and prepare for our futures even though we don’t know exactly what they will look like.”
+Taking safe actions inspires us “to embrace waiting so we are able to reframe, recharge, and prepare for our futures even though we don’t know exactly what they will look like.”

 Other action steps you can take while waiting.

 If you are waiting to get the vaccine, stay informed.
 Find out when and where you will be eligible to get the vaccine so that you are first in line.

 If you are waiting to see what happens to the economy, find a financial adviser or make an appointment with your own to help you plan a strategy if your job is in jeopardy, or how you can plan now for your future.

 If you are waiting to see what your future will hold, journal about how you want your life to look.
 It helps to visualize how your life will look so you can take steps to get there.
 Be optimistic.
 “We need optimism to motivate us,” Reeck said.